purcell/elisp-slime-nav/README.md

-This little library was extracted from the author's [full Emacs configuration](https://github.com/purcell/emacs.d), which readers might find of interest:
+This little library was extracted from the author's [full Emacs configuration](https://github.com/purcell/emacs.d), which readers might find of interest.